This sourdough babka recipe is made from sweet and soft brioche bread, filled with smooth dark chocolate.

 - Repeat with the other dough piece.

 - Once chilled, it's time to shape and braid the sourdough babka.
 Slice a log in half lengthwise.
-Cut it with a knife, don't push down on the dough or it will squash.
-Take the two ends and fold them over, then lift the left half over the right half and repeat all the way down, leaving the chocolate exposed.
-Place the braid into a prepared loaf tin.
+Cut it with a knife; don't push down on the dough, or it will squash.
+Fold the two ends over, lift the left half over the right half, then the right over the left, and repeat down, leaving the chocolate exposed.
+Place the braid into a prepared loaf pan.
 You will likely need to compact it a bit to make it fit.

-- Leave the babkas to rise in a warm and humid spot until doubled in size.
-The chocolate filling will crack apart as it rises which is normal.
+- Leave the babkas to rise in a warm and humid spot until they double in size.
+The chocolate filling will crack apart as it rises, which is normal.

 - Preheat the oven to 350°F/180°C and place a rack in the middle of the oven.

-- Once the babkas have risen, bake them for around 40 minutes until deep brown on top.
+- Once the babkas have risen, bake them for around 40 minutes until deep brown.
+If browning too much, cover the tops loosely with foil.

-- While the babkas are baking, prepare the sugar syrup to glaze them with.
+- While baking the babkas, prepare the sugar syrup to glaze them.

 - Combine the sugar and water in a small saucepan over medium heat.
-Bring it to a boil and simmer for 1 minute, then remove it from the heat.
+Bring it to a simmer until the sugar has dissolved, then remove it from the heat.

 - Once the babkas are removed from the oven, brush them liberally with the syrup.

 hi!
 I just made this recipe!
 It was delicious!
 My one problem was just that my chocolate filling was not spreadable at all, as soon as I put the sugar in the chocolate it became a doughy filling.
 I save it rolling it into a thin layer and putting it on top of the dough.
-What did a do wrong?
 Thank you again for the awesome recipes!

 Hi there!!
 What size pans did you use?